 (August (Auggie) Pullman was born with a facial deformity that prevented him from going to a mainstream school—until now.
 He’s about to start 5th grade at Beecher Prep, and if you’ve ever been the new kid then you know how hard that can be.
 The thing is Auggie’s just an ordinary kid, with an extraordinary face.
 But can he convince his new classmates that he’s just like them, despite appearances?

 R. J. Palacio has written a spare, warm, uplifting story that will have readers laughing one minute and wiping away tears the next.
 With wonderfully realistic family interactions (flawed, but loving), lively school scenes, and short chapters, Wonder is accessible to readers of all levels.)

 4.)
 “Emma in the Night”

 By: Wendy Walker

 This is the story of two Sisters Cassandra and Emma who go missing for years.
 One Sister returns… but not the other.
 What happened?
 Where did they go?
 Who took them?
 Is the returning Sister telling the truth?
 It’s a wild story, and I’m afraid to say anything else about it.
-Highly recommend it, with my slight warning about 1/2 boredom.
+Highly recommend it, with my slight warning about beginning of the book character-building boredom.